 What To Expect From Your First Session

 When you meet with your therapist for the first time, they are going to need to take some time to get to know you and your situation.
 They may ask you about your physical health, and if you have any past experiences or challenges with mental health.
-The questions that they're asking are to help them identify what form of treatment will be the best for you or if it will be a combination of treatments.
+These questions allow them to help identify what form of treatment will be the best for you or if it will be a combination of treatments.
 This might not all happen in one session.

-The more open you are with them from the start, the easier it will be to get the information that they need to start moving forward with your treatment plan.
-If, after doing your research you know that you would like to try cognitive behavioral therapy, let your therapist know this from the start.
+The more open you are with them from the start, the easier it will be to get the needed information to start moving forward with your treatment plan.
+If, after doing your research you know that you would like to try CBT, let your therapist know this.
 If they have any concerns about this, they will be able to address them with you, and you will be able to let them know what your preferences are.
-If you can't seem to agree with your therapist, you might want to find a different one to work with.
+If you can't seem to agree with each other, you might want to find a different one to work with.

 CBT, like all forms of therapy, can be difficult and emotional to work through.
 You are learning how to think differently about situations that may have been very hurtful in your life.
 But, if you stick with the plan that your therapist provides you, you can find the relief that you are looking for and experience long-lasting changes.
 To get the most out of your CBT sessions, here are some things to keep in mind.

-- You have to be willing to be honest.
-If you can't be honest with yourself and your therapist, then CBT is not going to work for you.
+You have to be willing to be honest.
+If you can't be honest during your sessions, then CBT is not going to work for you.
 It can be difficult to share your thoughts with another person, especially a stranger, but your therapist is trained to help you process negative or harmful thoughts and replace them with ones that are more beneficial to you.
 If you are unwilling to share your thoughts, they are unable to help you the way that you need.

-- Do the work that they give you.
+Following through for work that is given to you.
 If you want to see results from your CBT session, then you need to do the things that your therapist is telling you to do.
 If they want you to keep a journal until your next session, they have a reason for doing so.
 That means you should do everything in your ability to stick to the homework that they give you.
 It's all in your best interest.

-- Don't be afraid to ask questions.
-The best way to get the most out of therapy is for you to be involved in the process the entire time.
+Don't be afraid to ask questions.
+In order to get the most out of therapy, you must be involved in the process from start to finish.
 If you have questions about why your therapist wants you to do something or why you aren't seeing the results that you were expecting, it's okay to talk to your therapist about it.
 There may be some changes that the therapist can make to your treatment plan to help you achieve the goals that you're working towards.

-How To Find A CBT Therapist Near Me
+How To Find A CBT Provider Near Me

 When you are starting therapy, whether it's CBT or another form, it's important that you feel comfortable with a therapist that you're working with.
 If you are uncomfortable, then you are going to have a difficult time opening up about personal things in your life.
 This can cause you to have delayed results, or see no improvement at all.
 If you find that you have a meeting with a therapist and you don't see any results, and they don't seem to be listening to you, don't be afraid to find a new one.
 The whole purpose of your session is to improve your mental health.

 Try asking friends and family for a personal recommendation for a therapist.
 You'll be surprised at how many of the people you know that have been to therapy before.
-It can be helpful to have a personal recommendation for a therapist but remember that this is not a 100% guarantee that they are going to be a good fit for you as well.
+It can be helpful to have a personal recommendation, but remember that this is not a 100% guarantee that they are going to be a good fit for you as well.

 You can also try finding a therapist by doing a simple online search.
-Make sure that you check reviews to avoid wasting your time on any therapist that isn't going to be a good fit.
-And don't be afraid to ask the therapist for a simple phone call you for scheduling an appointment to come to their office.
+Make sure that you check reviews to avoid wasting your time on any mental health professional that isn't going to be a good fit.
+And don't be afraid to ask for a simple phone call to schedule an appointment to come to their office.

-Make sure you check the credentials of the therapist that you will be working with.
+Make sure you check the therapist's credentials that you will be working with.
 You also want to look for a therapist that is experienced with CBT treatment plans.
 While all licensed therapist should be familiar with the technique, not all therapist will be experienced using it.

 Where To Find CBT Therapists

-When looking for a CBT therapist, remember to look both in your local area and online.
-Some people prefer to sit face-to-face with a therapist throughout their sessions, and others like the anonymity of meeting remotely.
-There are many options for online therapy, such as text therapy, and communicating with your therapist through email, phone, or video calls.
+When looking for a CBT provider, remember to look both in your local area and online.
+Some people prefer to sit face-to-face for a session, and others like the convenience and comfort of meeting remotely.
+There are many options for online therapy, such as text therapy and communicating through email, phone, or video calls.